Guillermosesena/java-spring-hibernate/README.md

 #### Spring Data
 Provides an easy way to implement the data access layer.
 Create a repository deployment.
 Supports paging, query execution.
 The main Spring Data tools are the repositories, the main of them is tje CrudRepository and Paging AndSorting Repository.

+#### Hibernate
+It is an implementation of JPA, that allows map the Java classes to database tables.

 #### Spring Swagger
 It is the default tool to document web API, it generates an interactive way to do it